Can an Estate Deduct Paid Inheritance Tax?

 When someone dies, their property transfers to their estate to pass through probate and be distributed according to the decedent’s will.
 Estates are responsible for paying final taxes before divvying up the property to heirs.
-The federal government imposes a tax on high net-worth estates, which are those over $5.25 million in 2013, but it does not tax inheritance passed on to heirs.
+The federal government imposes a tax on high net-worth estates, but it does not tax inheritance passed on to heirs.
 States can set their own laws regarding estate and inheritance taxes.

-Only eight states impose an inheritance tax in 2013.
-Nebraska, Iowa, Indiana, Kentucky, Tennessee, Pennsylvania, Maryland and New Jersey tax up to 18 percent of an heir’s portion of the estate.
+In addition to a taxpayer's federal obligations, six states impose an inheritance tax of their own.
+Kentucky, Maryland and New Jersey have estate tax rates that max out at 16 percent.
+Massachusetts, Rhode Island, Connecticut and Delaware also charge an estate tax.
 Survivors don’t receive their inheritance until the estate is settled, a process that includes paying estate taxes.
 Until a survivor receives her inheritance, she doesn’t owe and cannot pay any inheritance tax.
 Estates cannot deduct paid inheritance tax because inheritance taxes are incurred after the estate is settled.

 While the federal government provides a generous exemption amount, increasing the number of estates that fail to incur any estate taxes, 14 states and the District of Columbia levy their own death taxes.
 State-level estate taxes often have far lower exemptions, many around $1 million, which can include a much larger number of estates.
 State taxes can change more readily than federal taxes, and some tax experts anticipate more states might levy their own estate taxes in response to changes in how federal estate tax funds are distributed.

 The new tax laws bring good news for estates.
 The lifetime inheritance limit has been increased to $11.18 million, which means $11.18 million in value can be transferred to heirs without taxes.

 2017 Taxes and Estate Taxes